gerhynes/mongodb-notes/README.md

 ## Adding Subdocuments to Existing Records

 The only way to save a subdocument is to add it to the parent model and then call save on the parent model.

+## Removing Subdocuments

+When you remove a subdocuement, it does not automatically save the record in the database.
+You still have to manually call save on the parent record.